MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/configuring-fin-response-reconciliation.md

 manager: "anneta"
 ---
 # Configuring FIN Response Reconciliation
-You must perform the steps in the following sections to configure the [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)] FIN Response Reconciliation (FRR) feature, as shown in the following figure.
+You must perform the steps in the following sections to configure the Microsoft [!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)] FIN Response Reconciliation (FRR) feature, as shown in the following figure.

  ![](../../adapters-and-accelerators/accelerator-swift/media/a4swift-frr-configuration.jpg "A4SWIFT_FRR_Configuration")